KresimirCosic/nx-ng-book-administration/README.md

 npx json-server --port 9229 server/db.json
 ```

-To start the development server run `nx serve nx-ng-book-administration`.
+To start the development server run `nx serve nx-ng-book-administration` (probably prefix with `npx` if CLI not installed globally) or just run regular Angular `start` command.
 Open your browser and navigate to http://localhost:4200/.

-Happy coding!
+## Observations

+- Angular has changed a lot in the last couple of years, I am not a big fan of `standalone` components as it completely tries to evade the structural organization of modules (following the route of Vue and React for some reason).

+- Testing has changed from Karma to Jest by default (no idea why, why not evade Jest in general then and go with Vitest since it's better).
+I am unsure why there is no browser instance when writing tests like before (even though I failed that part).

+- Unsure about the JWT functionality how is that achieveable via `json-server`.